tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I kept documenting my learnings of these past days and did some hackerrank exercises in javascript, mostly using map and reduce.

 **Thoughts**: I didn't study much today but I pretend to study more in the next days and more focused in keep doing my project.

+### Day 77 July 30, 2020

+**Today's Progress**: Today I started to refactor the code of my project.
+I learned about MVC and how to structure my business rules.
+I also improved my models to be more clean code.
+I also started to look for an way to seed fake accounts and fake products in my website to be more easy to edit.

+**Thoughts**: Learning design patterns like MVC is useful to get a better code and improve my productivity.
+I'm happy to get better every single day!